djeada/Frontend-Notes/notes/13_additional_resources.md

 ## Additional Resources

-Dive into these handpicked resources to enhance your projects and designs.
-From templates and components to fonts and colors, you'll find it here.
+Check out these curated resources to support your projects and designs.
+You'll find templates, components, fonts, and color palettes to fit your needs.

 ### 📄 Templates